 What does “propaedeutic” mean?

-In short, "propaedeutic" is a technical word in the Church for "preparatory".
-However, we don't simply use the word "Preparatory" as that might suggest that such a course is not really part of formation for priesthood, or is somehow not that important.
-Rather, we want to suggest that those who are undertaking this course while, certainly, "preparing" for the full seminary course of philosophy and theology studies which lies ahead, are at the same time already engaged in formation for priesthood.
-It is an "Initial" stage of seminary life and training for priesthood, although it might also be a preparation for the full formation programme which will begin afterwards.
+In short, “propaedeutic” is a technical word in the Church for “preparatory”.
+However, we don’t simply use the word “Preparatory” as that might suggest that such a course is not really part of formation for priesthood, or is somehow not that important.
+Rather, we want to suggest that those who are undertaking this course while, certainly, “preparing” for the full seminary course of philosophy and theology studies which lies ahead, are at the same time already engaged in formation for priesthood.
+It is the first stage in seminary life and in training for priesthood, although it might also be seen in some ways to be a preparation for the formation programmes – including deepening in the life of prayer, studies, pastoral experiences, etc – which will begin afterwards.

 Following the injunction of Pope Saint John Paul II in Pastores Dabo Vobis that “there be a sufficient period of preparation prior to Seminary formation” (PDV, 1991, #62) many countries around the world made provision for such a period of initial preparation for students for the priesthood before they enter the full rigours of philosophical and theological studies in the major seminary.
+By 2017, this was being called for as mandatory across the world.
 From 2010, under the auspices of “Priests for Scotland”, the Bishops of Scotland provided a brief period of between three and five weeks in late August and early September for students who were about to head off to seminary.
 This took place each summer at the Royal Scots College in Salamanca.
+From 2016 on, this took the form of a full six-month programme, taking place at the College in Salamanca frmo January to June each year.

 So what is a “Propaedeutic Course”?

 A propaedeutic course is intended to provide candidates for the Priesthood with aspects of spiritual and human formation for priesthood within a community setting.
 It is intended to help them explore their faith, deepen their relationship with Christ and reflect on what a vocation to be a priest means for them, so that they can be all the better prepared to enter into the academic and formational programme provided by the major seminary.
-It offers an Initial Formation, aimed at equipping them with a deeper understanding of priesthood, of the Church they seek to serve, of prayer, and of the various dimensions and themes which unite in the seminary formation which lies ahead of them.
-As a programme of formation, what is offered aims to provide as broadly-based and comprehensive a catechetical curriculum as possible, looking at the major aspects of any Christian formation (see the General Directory for Catechesis, #85-86):
+It offers a first step in priestly formation, aimed at equipping them with a deeper understanding of priesthood, of the Church they seek to serve, of prayer, and of the various dimensions and themes which unite in the seminary formation which lies ahead of them.
+Although it might have a focus on the human and spiritual dimensions of formation, as set out by Pope St John Paul II in “Pastores Dabo Vobis”, as a programme of formation, it unites aspects of all four “dimensions” (human, spiritual, intellectual and pastoral) such that what is offered aims to provide as broadly-based and comprehensive a catechetical curriculum as possible, as should be found in any programme of Christian formation (see the Directory for Catechesis, #80-89):

 - Knowledge of the Faith,